Learning Thermoelectric Transport from Crystal Structures via Multiscale Graph Neural Network: Results

 Interpretability~\cite{jiang2025interpretable} is a central theme across ``AI for Science''~\cite{miao2024toward}.
 In contrast to traditional AI applications such as computer vision, which are often dominated by black-box models and the sole pursuit of SOTA performance, ``AI for Science'' places greater emphasis on enabling AI models to reflect or even uncover underlying theoretical patterns.
 In practice, the complex topology and message-passing mechanisms make GNNs particularly challenging to interpret.
 Interpretation methods can be categorized into four groups~\cite{yuan2022explainability}: gradient-, perturbation-, decomposition-, and surrogate-based methods.
 In brief, gradient-based methods~\cite{pope2019explainability} compute the gradient of the output with respect to input features, where larger magnitudes indicate greater importance; perturbation-based methods~\cite{NEURIPS2020_e37b08dd} mask nodes, edges, or their combinations to observe changes in the output; decomposition-based methods~\cite{9547794} disentangle the prediction process to trace contributions of inputs across layers; and surrogate-based methods~\cite{NEURIPS2020_8fb134f2} approximate the GNN with a simpler but more interpretable model.

 In this work, we adopt different strategies to interpret the TECSA-GNN across multiple feature scales.
-Specifically, we use the {\sc GNNExplainer}~\cite{ying2019gnnexplainer} to assess the contribution of atomic embeddings $\mathbf{V}$ at the atomistic scale; apply perturbation-based methods to evaluate the importance of bond features $\mathbf{E}$; and, for global crystal features $\mathbf{U}$, employ a lightweight MLP surrogate as a practical solution.
+Specifically, we use the {\sc GNNExplainer}~\cite{ying2019gnnexplainer} to assess the contribution of atomic embeddings $\mathbf{V}$ at the atomistic scale; for global crystal features $\mathbf{U}$, employ a lightweight MLP surrogate as a practical solution.
 Considering that among the TE quantities learned by TECSA-GNN only $S$ corresponds to an actual physical value, while both $\sigma/\tau$ and $\kappa_{\rm e}/\tau$ involve the relaxation-time approximation and thus contain inherent uncertainties, all subsequent interpretability analyses are conducted with $S$ as the research object.